bernardgonzales/JPEG-Compression-Algorithm/README.md

 14. Convert to RGB

 Note: In the program I swapped the places of Run-Length Encode/Decode and Arithmetic Encode/Decode to decrease processing time.

+## PREREQUISITES
+To run this MATLAB program you will need the following: </br>
+1. MATLAB with the following tool boxes installed: Computer Vision Toolbox & Image Processing Toolbox

+## RUNNING THE PROGRAM
+1. Download and extract the .m files onto your local machine.
+2. Open MATLAB
+3. In MATLAB, change current folder to the location of the downloaded .m files.
+4. Open the EE652_JPEG_Compression_Project.m file.
+5. Click the run button.

+## RESULTS
+* The program will run through each step of the JPEG compression algorithm.
+Each step is described in the pop up text box.
+* The Arithmetic coding step takes a few minutes to complete.
+* Both the original and reconstructed images are displayed after program completion.